thathoff/kirby-git-content/readme.md

 # Kirby - Git Commit And Push Content

-This is a plugin for [Kirby](http://getkirby.com/) that Commits and Pushes Changes made via the Panel to your Git Repository.
+This is a plugin for [Kirby 3](http://getkirby.com/) that commits and pushes changes made via the Panel to your git repository.

+**⚠️ The current version only supports Kirby 3.
+For Kirby 2 support please use version 2 of this plugin.**

 ## Usage